aeharding/gsl-parser/README.md

 ## Limitations

-This parser is just tested with Op40 analyses at the moment.
+This parser is just tested with Op40 and GFS analyses at the moment.
 Other reports are untested.
 PRs welcome!